Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity

 \subsection{Template-based analysis}

 For the template-based analysis with GR waveforms, we use the parameter estimation software library \bilby~\cite{Ashton:2018jfp}, which has been used in parameter estimation studies of the LIGO-Virgo transient catalogs~\cite{Romero-Shaw:2020owr, LIGOScientific:2020ibl, LIGOScientific:2021djp}. \bilby uses nested sampling~\cite{skilling, Veitch:2009hd} to sample the posterior distribution for the BBH parameters.
 The BBH parameter space within GR includes the component masses $m_1$ and $m_2$, the BH spin vectors $\vec{\chi_1}, \vec{\chi_2}$, the sky location and luminosity distance of the source, the inclination angle of the total angular momentum of the binary, the polarization angle, as well as a time and phase.
 We use standard priors and settings~\cite{Romero-Shaw:2020owr}.
-For the template we use the waveform model \phenom \cite{Pratten:2020ceb} as implemented in {\tt LALSuite}~\cite{lalsuite}, which includes effects of spin-precession and higher-order multiple moments.
-This waveform model in particular was used in the LIGO-Virgo GWTC-3 analysis~\cite{LIGOScientific:2021djp}.
+For the template we use the waveform model \phenom~\cite{Pratten:2020ceb} as implemented in {\tt LALSuite}~\cite{lalsuite} due to its computational efficiency.
+This model includes effects of spin-precession and higher-order multiple moments and was used in the LIGO-Virgo GWTC-3 analysis~\cite{LIGOScientific:2021djp}.
 We have verified that the mismatch between our numerical relativity GR waveform and the \phenom waveform with the corresponding set of GR parameters is lower than the mismatch between our numerical dCS waveform and GR waveform (at the $10^{-4}$ level), showing that we can resolve dCS effects.

 Rather than the component spins, we express results through common spin \textit{combinations}.
 The effective inspiral spin $\chieff$~\cite{Ajith:2009bn, Santamaria:2010yb} is the mass-weighted ratio sum of the spin components along the Newtonian orbital angular momentum $\hat{L}$